 Other than that, here are a couple of things you should do to stay disciplined with money:

-1. Take out out your phone and get yourself a budgeting app.
+1. Take out your phone and get yourself a budgeting app.
 It is free.
 It works.
-What more do you want?
-A simple budgeting app like Mint is great for anyone who wants to keep a tab on their income and spending.
+A simple budgeting app like Personal Capital is great for anyone who wants to keep a tab on their income and spending.

 3. Skip that party or that holiday to Mexico that you cannot afford.
 Really.